bediger4000/squava2/README.md

-# The Game of Squava
+# Algorithmic Players for the Game of Squava

+I wrote some algorithmic players for the game of [Squava]().
+I've written two variations on Alpha-beta minimaxing, and two variations on Monte Carlo Tree Search.

+This is my second attempt, my [first attempt](https://github.com/bediger4000/squava) is full of cruft and mistakes.
+I did not implement Monte Carlo Tree Search correctly, for example.

 ## Rules

 Squava is a tic-tac-toe variant.
 Moves are made like tic-tac-toe, except on a 5x5 grid of cells.
 Players alternate marking cells, conventionally with `X` or `O`.
-Four cells of the same mark in a row (verical, horizontal or diagonal) wins for the player with that mark.
+Four cells of the same mark in a row (vertical, horizontal or diagonal) wins for the player with that mark.
 Three cells in a row loses.
-That is, a player can win outright, or lose.
+That is, a player can win outright, or lose outright.

 The rules have an ambiguity, in that it isn't clear what to do if a single marker fills in a row of 3, say, and a diagonal of 4.
 Does that player win or lose?